camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 The change affects the configuration of the [process engine]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#configuration-properties" >}}) and the [job executor]({{< ref "/reference/deployment-descriptors/tags/job-executor.md" >}}).

-## Property Examples
+**Reason for Change**: The Quarkus migration guide encourages using named `ConfigMappings`, and we chose to adopt it to future-proof the extension.
+This requires using the new namespace `generic-config`.

 - `quarkus.camunda.enforce-history-time-to-live` **becomes** `quarkus.camunda.generic-config.enforce-history-time-to-live`

 - `quarkus.camunda.job-executor.thread-pool.max-pool-size` **becomes** `quarkus.camunda.job-executor.generic-config.thread-pool.max-pool-size`

-**Reason for Change**: The Quarkus migration guide encourages using named `ConfigMappings`, and we chose to adopt it to future-proof the extension.
-This requires using the new namespace `generic-config`.

-## Configuration Page Update

 For a detailed guide on the new Quarkus properties, you can visit the updated [Quarkus Configuration]({{< ref "/user-guide/quarkus-integration/configuration.md" >}}) page

-## References

 If you want to read more on how Quarkus Extensions treat configuration differently, checkout the  [Quarkus 3.14 Migration Guide](https://github.com/quarkusio/quarkus/wiki/Migration-Guide-3.14#for-extension-developers).